 If you have an apple body shape you want to follow the contours of your body.
-Highlighting your best features; bust and legs, whilst taking attention away from your problem areas like your tummy.
+Highlighting your best features; bust and legs, whilst taking attention away from your problem areas like your belly.

 Tops in single, block colours or monochrome shades will elongate your top half while tops in lots of different colours or panels will tend cut your body in half.

 Large checks and patterns, as well as tops in pastel colours, can draw attention to your upper body and make you look bigger than you are if they are ill-fitting.

 V necklines are a great fit for you as they highlight your best feature (your bust area) however low cut tops that show too much cleavage can look unflattering.
 Longer length tops and tunics are your best friends as these will skim over the widest parts of your silhouette.